Amadeus Basin

 Stratigraphy and petroleum systems of the Amadeus Basin

 The intracratonic Amadeus Basin overlies Paleo to Mesoproterozoic metamorphic and igneous basement domains of the Warumpi and Aileron Provinces (north) and Musgrave Province (south), and locally contains up to 14 km of Neoproterozoic and Paleozoic sedimentary rocks.
 It is overlain to the west by upper Paleozoic (Permo-Carboniferous) rocks of the Canning Basin.
-The present basin margins are mainly of tectonic origin, the Amadeus Basin being one of several remnants of the Centralian Superbasin, a much larger intracratonic depositional system that was progressively fragmented by major convergent tectonic events including the latest Neoproterozoic to earliest Paleozoic Petermann Orogeny, and the mid to late Paleozoic Alice Springs Orogen.
+The present basin margins are mainly of tectonic origin, the Amadeus Basin being one of several remnants of the Centralian Superbasin, a much larger intracratonic depositional system that was progressively fragmented by major convergent tectonic events including the latest Neoproterozoic to earliest Paleozoic Petermann Orogeny, and the mid to late Paleozoic Alice Springs Orogeny.

 Exploration history

 Petroleum exploration in the Amadeus Basin has been almost entirely restricted to the better studied and more accessible Northern Territory portion.
-The first exploration well was drilled in 1963, with the discovery of the large Mereenie oil and gas field in 1964 and Palm Valley gasfield in 1965.
+The first exploration well, drilled in 1963, was followed by the discovery of the large Mereenie oil and gas field in 1964 and Palm Valley gasfield in 1965.
 Both fields have been producing since the mid-1980s, with oil transported via a pipeline to Alice Springs and gas via pipelines to Alice Springs and Darwin.
 Early exploration focused on prominent surface anticlines, with later exploration targeting seismically defined objectives.
 Other discoveries include the Dingo gasfield (1981) and Surprise oilfield (2010), and significant shows in other wells.
 Production from the Dingo gasfield commenced in December 2015, with the gas piped to the Owen Springs Power Station at Alice Springs.
 This represents the first commercialisation of Precambrian hydrocarbons in Australia.
 The Surprise oilfield was in production during 2014–15 but has been shut-in due to low oil prices.

 No exploration wells have been drilled in the Western Australian portion of the basin.
 Early work there included outcrop studies and some shallow stratigraphic drillholes, although the latter were not reported to the Department.
 Two lines of the 1972 Hickey Hills seismic survey show Amadeus Basin strata beneath thin cover of the Canning; however, the quality of this data is very poor.
 More recently, Central Petroleum Ltd conducted an airborne gravity survey over SPA 7/04-5 AO, which covers most of the Western Australian part of the basin.